-Nuclear medicine exams, including bone scans, are pretty common – Mayfair Diagnostics performs thousands of bone scans each year.
+Bone scans are a type of nuclear medicine imaging and they are pretty common – Mayfair Diagnostics performs thousands of bone scans each year.
 Often, a bone scan is ordered if an X-ray is normal, yet symptoms persist or change, because it is more sensitive.
 A standard X-ray may be able confirm a fracture or arthritis, but a more detailed look might require a bone scan.

-A bone scan involves two separate appointments booked on the same day.
-The first appointment will take approximately 15 minutes.
+A bone scan is a two-part appointment.
+Part one is usually booked in the morning and will take approximately 15 minutes.
 During this time, the radiopharmaceutical is injected into an arm vein and travels throughout the body.
 You will be asked to lie on your back on the imaging bed while a gamma camera is placed over your body.
 The first set of images documents increased or decreased flow to the areas of concern.
-Afterwards, you will be able to go about your normal daily activities until the second appointment (2-5 hours after the first).
+Afterwards, you will be able to go about your normal daily activities until the second part of the appointment (booked 2-4 hours after the first).

-During the second appointment, imaging will be performed without any additional injections, to document uptake in the bones.
+During the second part of the appointment, imaging will be performed without any additional injections, to document uptake in the bones.
 It will take approximately 30-45 minutes.
 You will be asked to hold as still as possible, while breathing normally – movement can blur the images and make them more difficult to interpret.
-If required, additional imaging called “SPECT/CT” may also be performed towards the end of this second appointment.
+If required, additional SPECT/CT imaging may also be performed towards the end of this appointment.

 The radiopharmaceutical is excreted from the body through your urine and will decay within the body over the 48 hours following your exam.
 Keeping hydrated and voiding frequently will help eliminate it from your body.